yearn/yearn-devdocs/docs/getting-started/products/yvaults/vault-factory.md

 ![](https://i.imgur.com/RBS2DIq.png)

-2. Call `createNewVaultsAndStrategies()` to create a new permisionless vault for.
+2. Call `createNewVaultsAndStrategies()` to create a new permissionless vault.

 ![](https://i.imgur.com/2bMxjU0.png)

+3. Now your new Yearn Vault will be deployed and you can sit back while it auto-compounds your rewards into more of your Curve lp position.